A Novel Max Pressure Algorithm Based on Traffic Delay: Proposed delay-based MP model

-To replace the queue length with traffic delay, we categorized vehicles in a link as being either stopped vehicles or moving vehicles; see Figure \ref{fig:traffic_evo} in which the red vehicles are stopped at time $t_0$, blue vehicles are moving at step $t_0$ and stopped at $t_0+1$, and green vehicles are moving in both time steps.
-Furthermore, the following assumptions are made:\begin{itemize} \item Like the Q-MP, the queue capacity of each link is assumed to be infinite.
-This assumption ignores the impact of downstream traffic state on the discharge from upstream links and allows the number of stopped vehicles to increase arbitrarily; \item At any time $t$, there exists at most one group of stopped vehicles in a link and the group is at the stop line at the intersection, as shown in Figure \ref{fig:traffic_evo}; \item Moving vehicles always travel at free flow speed before they join the stopped vehicles, i.e., moving vehicles do not incur delay; \item The number of moving vehicles in a link is upper bounded by a constant.
+To replace the number of vehicles with traffic delay, we categorized vehicles on a link as being either stopped vehicles or moving vehicles; see Figure \ref{fig:traffic_evo} in which the open-end box at the downstream end of a link indicates the queue and the number inside is the number of stopped vehicles at time $t_0$, blue vehicles are moving at step $t_0$ and stopped at $t_0+1$, and green vehicles are moving in both time steps.
+Furthermore, the following assumptions are made:\begin{itemize} \item Like the Original-MP, the queue capacity of each link is assumed to be infinite, i.e., the queue length is ignored, as shown in Figure \ref{fig:traffic_evo}.
+This assumption ignores the impact of downstream traffic state on the discharge from upstream links and allows the number of stopped vehicles to increase arbitrarily; \item At any time $t$, there exists at most one group of stopped vehicles on a link and the group is at the stop line at the intersection, as shown in Figure \ref{fig:traffic_evo}; \item Moving vehicles always travel at free flow speed before they join the stopped vehicles, i.e., moving vehicles do not incur delay; \item The number of moving vehicles on a link is upper bounded by a constant.
 The reason is that a moving vehicle will either join the stopped vehicles or leave the link within a constant time (free flow travel time on the link).
-On the contrary, the number of stopped vehicles is allowed to rise infinitely. \end{itemize} Next, we show the traffic flow models for both groups.
+On the contrary, the number of stopped vehicles is allowed to rise infinitely.
+This assumption plays a key role in the maximum stability, and we prove this assumption in Proposition \ref{pro:upperbound_moving}. \end{itemize} Next, we show the traffic flow models for both groups.
 Figure \ref{fig:traffic_evo} provides the traffic evolution on an activated movement between two consecutive steps for three different scenarios and is used to help explain the models.\\ The store-and-forward model for stopped vehicles can be expressed as,